nmachine-io/doc-site/docs/prebuilt-models/actions/kubernetes-actions.md

-Typically, you would use this action after a templating action of some sort (i.e **[`TemplateManifestAction`](/prebuilt-models/actions/manifest-actions#the-templatemanifestaction-model)**) and define `res_descs` dynamically (e.g `res_descs: get::parent>>res_descs`), but for the sake of simplicity, the example above hardcodes `res_descs`.
+Typically, you would use this action after a templating action of some sort (i.e **[`TemplateManifestAction`](/prebuilt-models/actions/manifest-actions#the-templatemanifestaction-model)**) and define `res_descs` dynamically (e.g `res_descs: get::parent>>res_descs`), but for the sake of simplicity, the example above hardcodes `kaos`.

 ### Attributes